 Training speed might not be optimal due to runtime environment bottlenecks, hyperparameter search strategy or other factors.

-N remote workers failed to start.
+N remote workers failed

 N remote workers taking a long time to start